Asbestos in Property

 1. Ask the owner for permission to conduct an asbestos survey (they are not obliged to allow this or to conduct one for you)

-2. The surveyor will conduct their assessment and issue you with a report on the location and type of any asbestos as well as suggested next steps
+2. The surveyor will conduct their assessment and issue you with a report on the location and type of any asbestos found and recommendations

 What Does an Asbestos Surveyor Do?

-An asbestos surveyor will focus solely on asbestos in the property.
+An asbestos surveyor will focus solely on locating asbestos in the property.
 They will conduct a visual inspection to identify any possible ACMs before taking samples for laboratory analysis.
 Your surveyor will then issue you with a detailed report, listing the location and type of any ACMs as well as any recommended remediation based on the level of risk.
-Negotiating house prices with asbestos reports can also be a helpful strategy.

 Checking for Asbestos in Your Property